HR STRATEGY

 What are some examples of effective people strategies?

-People strategy is a big concept, and there are many examples of focused initiatives that fall under this broad umbrella.
+People strategy is a big concept.
+There are many examples of focused initiatives that fall under this broad umbrella.

 One example might be creating growth and development plans for staff that demonstrate high potential.
-These plans might involve customized training courses, mentorship programs and inclusion in leadership meetings to gain familiarity with executive team members and executive team culture.
+These plans might involve customized training courses, mentorship programs, and inclusion in leadership meetings to gain familiarity with executive team members and the executive team's culture.

 Another example might be an organization that implements a diversity and inclusion program to improve its level of diversity and employee engagement.